Understanding Fats in Salmon: A Guide for Health-Conscious Consumers

 Why Fats in Salmon and Beef Matter for People Like Ryan (and You)

 For Ryan, who was used to eating a lot of corn-fed beef, switching to Seatopia salmon and even pasture-raised beef gave him all the protein he loved, without the heart health risks that come with too much saturated fat.
 The omega-3s in wild and Seatopia salmon (and pasture-raised beef) not only help lower cholesterol but also reduce inflammation.
 In contrast, the omega-6s in conventional farmed salmon and corn-fed beef aren't as heart-friendly, making it important to choose animal proteins wisely.
+It’s just like swapping butter for avocado—making a small change to healthier fats can make a big difference.
+By switching from corn-fed beef to pasture-raised beef or from red meat to the right kind of salmon, you’re making a heart-healthy move without sacrificing the enjoyment of a protein-rich meal.

 Summary: The Avocado of the Animal Protein World